nicoantoniw/api/README.md

 # HASTEN API

 REST API for application where you can log in as an admin or user, get users by id or name and get policies.
 Stack used for this api: Node.js - Express.js - MongoDB.
-3rd party libraries used for this api: axios - jsonwebtoken - mongoose - nodemon
+3rd party libraries used for this api: axios - jsonwebtoken - mongoose - nodemon.

 ![](header.png)